CS

 CarSorted Data Insight

-Looking across the light car segment in our data, both the Yaris and Swift sit well below the segment average for fuel consumption (which hovers around 5.5–6.0L/100km).
-The Yaris is so far below the average it's almost in a class of its own among petrol-only vehicles.
+Looking across the light car segment in our data, both the Yaris and Swift sit well below the segment average for fuel consumption, which hovers around 5.5 to 6.0L/100km.
+The Yaris is far enough below it to be almost in a class of its own.

 Who Are These Cars Actually For?